thelastpickle/cassandra-reaper/README.md

 Run the tool with *-h* or *--help* option to see usage instructions.

-Notice that you can also build a Debian package from this project by using *debuild*, for example:
+Notice that you can also build Debian and RPM package from this project by using *Make*, for example:
-`debuild -uc -us -b`
+`make all`

 Configuration